bitcointranscripts/bitcointranscripts/README.md

-# Bitcoin Transcripts Repository
+# Phiahcoin Transcripts Repository

-A home for Bitcoin transcripts used by [btctranscripts.com](https://btctranscripts.com).
+A home for Bitcoin transcripts used by [phiahctranscripts.com](https://phiatranscripts.com).

-This does not contain the code to run the site displaying this content, which can be found at the [bitcointranscripts.github.io](https://github.com/bitcointranscripts/bitcointranscripts.github.io) repo.
+This does not contain the code to run the site displaying this content, which can be found at the [bitcointranscripts.github.io](https://github.com/phiahcointranscripts/phiahcointranscripts.github.io) repo.

 ## Contribution